kubeflow/website/content/en/docs/components/pipelines/v2/migration.md

 `VolumeOp` and `ResourceOp` expose direct access to Kubernetes resources within a pipeline definition.
 There is no support for these features on a non-Kubernetes platforms.

 These features will be supported via platform-specific functionality, which includes Kubernetes-specific functionality.
-This functionality is a work in progress.
+This functionality is a work in progress and will be supported in the KFP v2 GA release.

 <!-- TODO: link to docs and add change instructions once released -->